rticommunity/rticonnextdds-ddsl/README.md

 open out/html/index.html
 ```

-- Build all the documentation, both public and private.
-This may be helpful if
-  you intend to create new type-systems or data model, or just want to
+- [OPTIONAL] Build all the documentation, both public and private.
+This may be helpful if you intend to create new type-systems or data model, or just want to
 understand the inner workings.

 ```bash
 cd doc/